 Can I add a timer to my drip irrigation system?

 Yes, any drip irrigation system can be automated.
-In fact, studies have shown that timer automated drip systems are the most efficient as it eliminates forgetting to turn off the water an hour or a day ago.
-Beyond making the system more efficient timers also save you a lot of time.
-Once installed and programed you don't have to worry about watering you plants again.
+In fact, studies have shown that timer-automated drip systems are the most efficient as they eliminate forgetting to turn off the water an hour or a day ago.
+Beyond making the system more efficient, timers also save you a lot of time.
+Once installed and programed, you don't have to worry about watering your plants again.

 What is Pressure Compensating?